catt2k/python-samll-game/README.md

-# python-samll-game
+# python-game
-a small game made using pygame
+a game made using pygame
 Press z to shoot
 Press r to restart
 Arrow keys to move